 The Lenco and Graham were first installed in my system in 2010.
 They have a greater amount of ultimate potential than any other front-end combination I've yet heard.
 The Graham was updated from the II to the Supreme in 2012.
 The Lenco Reference was also upgraded (to the II) in 2012, and again (to the III) in 2014.

 The Marantz tuner has been partially modified, with better (Teflon) coupling capacitors.
 It is used mainly for warm-up and background music.
 The APL is, by far, the finest digital source I've heard, in my own system or elsewhere.
-The APL review can be currently found in The Recent File, link below, February 2015.
+The APL review can be currently found in The Reference Digital Source File, link below.

 *For more information about this component, plus my turntable history, you can read my extensive review/essay of THE L75 REFERENCE LENCO.

 JADIS JP-80 PHONO STAGE (HIGHLY MODIFIED)**

 I have had the JP-80 since the Spring of 1989.
 I have modified it countless times, in each instance making the signal path simpler and shorter, while also upgrading the passive components that are impossible to remove from the remaining signal path.
 Itís a shame that the JP-80 couldnít have been built this way to begin with, because it would have cost much less to purchase and there would be no need for any modifications.

 As of now, this is a low-gain but highly accurate and musically natural design; definitely the best that I have heard.
 The difference between a stock JP-80, of any vintage, and this modified version, is literally "night and day".